sam-pazouki/React-CRUD/README.md

 - Book Management App

-- A CRUD (Create, Read, Update, Delete) application for managing books, built with React, Redux, and TypeScript.
+ A CRUD (Create, Read, Update, Delete) application for managing books, built with React, Redux, and TypeScript.

-- Table of Contents
+- Table of Contents:

 Overview
 Features
 Installation
 Usage
 Technologies Used
 Testing
-Contributing

 - Overview: